Deux-Montagnes line

-Deux-Montagnes or Two Mountains Line (also designated exo6 and formerly Red Line) was formerly a commuter railway line in Greater Montreal, Quebec, Canada.
-It was owned by Exo, the organization that operates public transport services across this region.
+Deux-Montagnes (also designated exo6 and formerly Red Line) was an electrified commuter rail line in Greater Montreal, Quebec, Canada.
+It was owned by Exo, the organization that operates public transport services throughout the Montreal area.

 The line was created in 1918 as a Canadian Northern Railway (CNoR) service.
 Canadian National Railway (CN) ran the line starting in 1923 following the merger of CNoR into CN.
 CN transferred the Deux-Montagnes Line to the Société de transport de la communauté urbaine de Montréal (STCUM) on July 1, 1982.
 The line was refurbished from 1992 to 1995.
 It was transferred to the RTM's predecessor agency, the Agence Métropolitaine de transport (AMT) on January 1, 1996.
 The RTM assumed current operation of the line upon its establishment on June 1, 2017.
 The RTM rebranded its commuter services "exo" in 2018.